saky-semicolon/Kedah-Hospital-Management-System/README.md

 - Facilitate seamless communication between patients, doctors, and administrative staff.
 - Optimize resource allocation and streamline workflow.

-## Installation
-This section will include instructions for installing and configuring the HMS software.
-Details on system requirements, dependencies, and setup procedures will be provided here.

-# Look for the <a href="https://github.com/saky-semicolon/Kedah-Hospital-Management-System/blob/main/Project%20Report.md">*Project Report*</a> for the whole project details.
+# Look at the <a href="https://github.com/saky-semicolon/Kedah-Hospital-Management-System/blob/main/Project%20Report.md">*Project Report*</a> for the whole project details.
 Thank you!